oceanprotocol/docs/README.md

 In Ocean Protocol, each asset gets its own ERC721 **data NFT** and one(or more) ERC20 **datatokens**.
 This enables data wallets, data exchanges, and data co-ops by directly leveraging crypto wallets, exchanges, and more.

-OCEAN token is used for staking, and more.
-[Here](https://oceanprotocol.com/token) are details.

 Ocean Protocol provides tools for developers to _build data markets_, and to _manage data NFTs and datatokens_ for use in DeFi.

 **Build Data Markets.** Use Ocean Protocol software tools to build your own data marketplace, by either forking [Ocean Market](https://v4.market.oceanprotocol.com/) code or building up with Ocean components.